Mere Jeevan Saathi (2006 film): Soundtrack

 The music of the film was composed Nadeem-Shravan and the lyrics were penned by Sameer Popularly known as Sameer Anjaan.
 The soundtrack was released in 2006 on Audio Cassette, LP record and Audio CDs by Shreekrishna Audio, and consists of seven tracks.
-The full album is recorded by Sadhna Sargam, Alisha Chinai, Kumar Sanu, Udit Narayan, Abhijeet Bhattacharya, Sonu Nigam, Alka Yagnik, Jaspinder Narula and Shaan.
+The full album is recorded by Sadhna Sargam, Alisha Chinai, Kumar Sanu, Udit Narayan, Abhijeet Bhattacharya, Sonu Nigam, Alka Yagnik, and Shaan.